NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: The Algorithm

 Note that CPV appears here, in the interference terms, due to the $e^{ +i\delta}$ in the [3,i] and $e^{ -i\delta}$ in the [i,3] elements of $D_3\widetilde{\cal A}_{traj}D_3^*$, for i=1 or 2.
 The muon neutrino disappearance channel is slightly more complicated, given by

-Eqs.~\ref{eq:Pee}-\ref{eq:Pmm} are identical to those found in ref.~\cite{Yokomakura:2002av, Blennow:2013rca, Ge:2013zua}.
+Eqs.~\ref{eq:Pee}-\ref{eq:Pmm} are identical to those found in refs.~\cite{Yokomakura:2002av, Blennow:2013rca, Ge:2013zua}.
 Since $\widetilde{{\cal A}}_{traj}$ is unitary, all oscillation probabilities can be calculated using only 4 independent elements of $\widetilde{{\cal A}}_{traj}$.
 Here, our choices are determined so as to minimize complex arithmetic.

 With these four elements of the $P$ matrix, the other five elements are simply obtained via: